adrianyau/SQL-Final-Project/starting_with_data.md

 Answer:

-There are 104 items for Men's Performance Wear and there are 48 items for Women's Performance Wear.
+There are 104 items under Men's Performance Wear and there are 48 items under Women's Performance Wear.

 Question 2: